WRITTEN PUBLIC SUMMARY

 How to file a FOIA request with the District

-Superintendent Shawn Ryan is the Freedom of Information Coordinator at CCS, and his office is responsible for handling FOIA requests.
-Written FOIA requests should be sent to the attention of Deputy Superintendent Shawn Ryan, Clarkston Community Schools, 6389 Clarkston Road, Clarkston, MI, 48346.
-Requests can also be faxed to the office at 248.623.5450 or e-mailed to email@example.com.
+The superintendent's office is responsible for handling all FOIA requests.
+Written FOIA requests should be sent to the attention of District FOIA Coordinator Heidi McClain, Clarkston Community Schools, 6389 Clarkston Road, Clarkston, MI, 48346.
+Requests can also be faxed to the office at 248.623.5450 or e-mailed to [email protected].

 The District has prepared a FOIA request form, which is available through Mr. Ryan's office and may be used to submit requests.
 If that form is not used, the following is recommended when making a request: